 No. 20 UNC runs wild, rolls past No. 9 Miami 62-26

+MIAMI GARDENS, Fla. — Michael Carter and Javonte Williams accomplished something that no teammates in major college football history had previously done.

+The Orange Bowl — where North Carolina has never been — might be their reward.

-MIAMI GARDENS, Fla.
-(AP) -- Michael Carter and Javonte Williams set an NCAA record by combining for 544 yards rushing, and No. 20 North Carolina embarrassed No. 9 Miami 62-26 on Saturday in the regular-season finale for both teams.
+Carter and Williams set a Football Bowl Subdivision record by combining for 544 yards rushing, and No. 20 North Carolina embarrassed No. 9 Miami 62-26 on Saturday in the regular-season finale for both teams.

 Carter ran for 308 yards and two touchdowns, while Williams had 236 yards and three touchdowns for the Tar Heels (8-3, 7-3 Atlantic Coast Conference).
 Per the NCAA, it was the seventh time that two teammates each ran for at least 200 yards, the first since 2016 and the first such instance in ACC history.

-And the numbers only got worse for Miami (8-2, 7-2).
-Carter and Williams's combined total topped the NCAA's listed FBS record for teammates, set on Nov.
+There were many numbers, all of them bad for Miami (8-2, 7-2).
+The combined total by Carter and Williams topped the NCAA’s listed FBS record for teammates, set on Nov.
 30 when Jaret Patterson (409) and Kevin Marks (97) rushed for 506 for Buffalo against Kent State.

 It was the third-most points allowed in Miami history, the most since 66 for Syracuse in 1998.
 The record is 70 by Texas A&M in 1944.